Governing Body

 For incorporated firms, the board or director group is usually the governing body.
 They should approve the governance framework, confirm risk appetite, and require evidence that the program works.

-Best practice governance for Tranche 2 AML and CTF readiness
+Best Practice Governance for Tranche 2 AML and CTF Readiness

 1. Define governance roles clearly